Jury decision making

 Researchers: James Chalmers and Fiona Leverick, with Ipsos MORI Scotland and Vanessa Munro (University of Warwick)

-The project has two components.
-The first will address a number of research questions relating to the distinctive features of the Scottish criminal jury, namely:
+The project had two components.
+The first addressed a number of research questions relating to the distinctive features of the Scottish criminal jury, namely:

 - What jurors understand to be the difference between not guilty and not proven;